khaled-mehizel/maven-market-analysis/README.md

 - Converted the .csv files to be cleaned in MySQL Workbench into .sql scripts for importing.

 # Data Prep and querying in MySQL
-We'll import 5 of the 8 csv files into MySQL, particularly the lookup tables:
+We'll import 5 of the 8 CSV files into MySQL, particularly the lookup tables:
 ### Customers:
  - Using **CONCAT()**, we merge the first and last names of the customers in a new calculated column, and drop the original columns (this can only be done later as the new column is dependent on the old ones, we'll get back to it in the PQ part).
  - Using **YEAR()** in a calculated column, we extract the birth year from the birthdate.